top of page

 CAN A FIRST-TIMER PARTICIPATE?

 Absolutely!
-We have separate categories for experienced and novice drivers and we have multiple car classes where you can earn points.
+We have separate categories for experienced and novice drivers and a car class for whatever you bring.

 If you’ve read this far, be sure to join our email information list to be at the top of the list when we open registration.
 Note: we have room for just 80 drivers!

-The plan for the day: 1) Lots of runs (8 to 10) and fast fun, 2) medals three deep in each car class for novice drivers and experienced drivers.
+The plan for the day: 1) Lots of runs (8 to 10) and fast fun; 2) medals three deep in each car class for both novice and experienced drivers.
 For scoring to determine the overall Top Dog Team, we combine points earned by each driver across all classes for each Service.
-The Service with the most points becomes the annual Top Dog and has its Service name inscribed on the trophy.
+The Service with the most points becomes the annual Top Dog Champion and has its Service name inscribed on the trophy.

-You’ll love this event If you’re an experienced autocross or time trial driver.
-If you’ve always wanted to get on the track and this is your first experience, you likely will love it even more.
+If you’re an experienced autocross or time trial driver.
+You will love this event.
+If you’ve always wanted to get on the track and this is your first experience, you will love it even more!

 vr4v-pm-800x552_edited.jpg